PROPERTY MANAGEMENT AGREEMENT

 DATA PROTECTION AND EQUALITY

-The parties shall process personal data in accordance with the UK General Data Protection Regulation and the Data Protection Act 2018.
+The parties shall process personal data in accordance with the UK General Data Protection Regulation and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025).
 Each party is a separate controller in respect of its own processing except where a joint or processor relationship is expressly agreed in writing.
+Where applicable, the parties may rely on the new "recognised legitimate interests" lawful basis at Annex 1 paragraph 1 to the DPA 2018 (inserted by the DUA Act 2025) for low-risk SME processing.
 The Agent shall not discriminate in the marketing or management of the Property on any ground protected by the Equality Act 2010 and shall comply with its public-facing duties under section 29 of that Act.

 13.